 “Just because you have a low credit score doesn’t mean you can’t purchase a home.
 There are a lot of options out there like credit repair for mortgage for consumers with low FICO® scores,”

 There are many first time home buying services and programs available with low or no credit score requirement.
+Just ask your local real estate services about these programs.
 The Federal Housing Administration (FHA) now requires a minimum FICO® score of 580 if you want to qualify for the low down payment advantage.
 The US Department of Agriculture (USDA) does not set a minimum credit score requirement, but most lenders require a score of at least 640.
 Veterans Affairs (VA) loans have no credit score requirement.

 As you can see, none of them are above 700!